stalj/prg-basics/09-DictionariesStacksAndQueues/_DictionariesStacksAndQueues.md

       print("Name is not present.")
    ```

 1. Create a dictionary describing your mobile phone.
 Use 6 key-value pairs of data.
-Then, using 'for' loop, display the contents of the dictionary.
-To read a key and value, use the items() method.
+Then, using `for` loop, display the contents of the dictionary.
+To read a key and value, use the `items()` method.
 Sample result:

    ```python
    mobile = {